Local SEO Statistics (2026): Eye-Opening Data & Insights

 How Consumers Act After Searching for Local Businesses

 When searching locally, most customers look for trust signals.
-The top 3 factors that influence their choice are: photos, Google reviews, and position on the search engine results page (SERP).
+The top 3 factors influencing their choice are photos, Google reviews, and position on the search engine results page (SERP).

 Hereโ€™s the breakdown of the number of factors influencing consumersโ€™ decisions about a business.